udacity/create-your-own-adventure/english/movie-ripoffs/hogwarts/hogwarts.md

 "We just tell him that he's invisible when he's wearing it - he's soooo gullible." giggles Caroline, rolling her eyes.

-Just then a redheaded kid with a rat in one hand and broken wand in the other walks up to Caroline.
+Just then a redheaded kid with a rat in one hand and broken wand in the other walks up to you.
+He puts the rat in his pocket, sticks his hand out to you and says, "Hi I'm Rorry Weasley."